bobkocisko/libgui/README.md

 Let's work through this example line by line.
 ```
-auto layer = em->AddLayerAbove(nullptr);
+auto layer = em->CreateLayerAbove(nullptr);
 ```
 As described before, libgui uses the concept of Layers to group hierarchies of elements that overlap one another.
 However, Elements must always be added to a hierarchy that has a Layer as its root.
-So we have to start by creating the first Layer in our application, which we do with the AddLayerAbove method.
+So we have to start by creating the first Layer in our application, which we do with the CreateLayerAbove method.
 This method has a few parameters which we do not need to worry about just now.
 ```
 layer->SetArrangeCallback([](shared_ptr<Element> e){...});
 ```